Lund-Org/twitch-get-events/README.md

 </center>

+---

+# The feature has been removed from twitch, so this library is obsolete and dead

+---

 The module to get the events of a Twitch channel ('cause there is no doc for it)

 ## :fast_forward: Getting Started